-Corvette Engineer Mauri Rose
+Corvette Engineer Mauri Rose – Genuine Unsung Hero

 Genuine Unsung Corvette Hero

-But Duntov wasn’t the only player in Ed Cole’s dream team of specialists for the then-new Opel sportscar project.
-Riding on his success with the 1949 Cadillac OHV Cadillac engine and the soon-to-be-released small-block Chevy engine, Cole was promoted to Chevrolet chief engineer in the fall of 1952
+But Duntov wasn’t the only player in Ed Cole’s dream team of specialists for the then-new Opel sports car project.
+Riding on his success with the 1949 Cadillac OHV Cadillac engine and the soon-to-be-released small-block Chevy engine, Cole was promoted to Chevrolet chief engineer in the fall of 1952.

-Chevrolet Chief Engineer, Ed Cole Builds His Corvette Team
+Chevrolet Chief Engineer Ed Cole Builds His Corvette Team

-Cole wanted a team of engineers with chassis, suspension, and racing expertise for Harley Earl’s Opel sports car project.
+In the 1940s, Mauri Rose won the Indy 500 three times; in 1947, 1947, and 1948.Cole wanted a team of engineers with chassis, suspension, and racing expertise for Harley Earl’s Opel sports car project.
 His hand-picked team included: chassis expert Maurice Olley, engineers Harry Barr, Russ Sanders, Maurice Rosenberger, Duntov, and three-time Indy 500 winner, Mauri Rose.
-Rose had the most racing experience and Cole told him, “You are the man to do the sports car.”
+Rose had the most racing experience, and Cole told him, “You are the man to do the sports car.”

 Rose later said, “There were no drawings, all I had was an 8-1/2” x 11” sketch.”
 (Olley’s sketch) Working in a sequestered loft with a sketch and basic dimensions, Rose started roughing out the frame with wood and Styrofoam.
-When pieces worked out they were then made from metal in the build shop.
+When pieces worked out, they were then made from metal in the build shop.

 While Rose’s three-time Indy 500 record loomed large, he only ever raced at Indy and was always a working engineer at the Allison Engine Company in Indianapolis.
-When Rose was preparing for a race, he would do his track testing on his lunch hour.
+When Rose was preparing for a race, he would do his track testing during his lunch hour.

 Rose raced at Indy a total of 15 times, won in 1941, 1947, and 1948 and had a reputation for being a hard-charging, fierce driver.
 After a crash in 1951 at Indy, Rose retired from driving at the age of 45 and quickly found work at GM.

 As the new SBC wasn’t yet ready for production, Rose was also tasked with putting more power into Chevy’s Stovebolt Six.
-Using every racing trick that might work on a street engine, Rose got 190 horsepower from the old Chevy, but the engine was too hard to start and the idle wasn’t good.
+Using every racing trick that might work on a street engine, Rose got 190 horsepower from the old Chevy, but the engine was too hard to start, and the idle wasn’t good.
 So, Rose had to dial it all back to 150 horsepower.

 Zora Arkus-Duntove Arrives On the Scene